Last updated on March 25, 2025

 Éowyn, Shieldmaiden | Illustration by Craig Elliott

-The union of Middle-earth and MTG has brought some of my favorite card designs in recent years.
+The union of Middle-earth and MTG brought some of my favorite card designs in recent years.
 It’s a brilliant marriage of storytelling and mechanics.
-Even if a few cards have fallen flat, the set looks incredibly exciting.

-Aragorn, the Uniter was the first of many commanders I was excited to brew with, and I’m pleased with how this human typal list turned out.
+Aragorn, the Uniter is one of many exciting commanders to brew with, and I’m pleased with how this human typal list turned out.
 What commanders do you want to brew with?
 What version of Aragorn is your favorite?
-Let me know in the comments below, or over in Draftsim's official Discord.
+Let me know in the comments, or over in Draftsim's official Discord.

 Stay safe, and don’t get tempted!